Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### MAP updates

-We will utilize Azure's [App Service Deployment Slots](https://docs.microsoft.com/en-us/azure/app-service/web-sites-staged-publishing) feature to perform updates in a limited staging environment before updating the production application.
+We use Octopus Deploy to perform deployments of MAP and the Content Publishing Service.

+There is a completely separate dev/test environment in a standalone Azure subscription which cannot access production.
+Pull Request code changes are pushed automatically to this environment.

+The staging environment is configured as a separate IIS application on the production Web server(s).
 To leverage this properly, we will maintain separate databases for the staging environment.
 This will allow us to test changes such as database migrations on the production infrastructure before making the changes live.

-MAP will be [deployed via Git](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-local-git).
-We will utilize a deployment script, executed by Azure on every git push, to perform any post-update configuration.

 Deployments should only ever be made to the Staging deployment slot.
 Once changes are verified in Staging, swap the slot over to production to complete the update.
 The previous deployed version will now be in the Staging slot, which makes reverting the update very easy if something goes wrong after switching to Production.

 The MAP development team will coordinate update scheduling with the infrastructure team.
 Updates should only be deployed after completing the formal release process and QRM documentation is complete.

-From time to time, MAP updates may require additional planning, and in rare cases can actually require limited application down time.
+At this time, only the infrastructure team is able to push releases to production from Octopus Deploy.

 Additional special scenarios should be added to this section as they are identified.

 ## Monitoring

-### Internal monitors - Zabbix
+### Internal monitors - Azure Monitor

-Zabbix will monitor VMs for system performance, availability, and stability issues.
-Application-specific monitors will be used as appropriate, similar to the system that is already in place for monitoring Indy-PRM-1 and Indy-PRM-2.

-Additionally, we will configure an automated monitor in Zabbix which will actually authenticate to the application and load a demo report.
-This ensures the application stack is functioning together as intended.
+We leverage Azure Monitor, including custom metrics defined with Application Insights, to monitor VM performance and service availability.
+The infrastructure team is alerted by email when any alarm is raised.

-### Azure monitors
+### Monitoring Azure Infrastructure

 We will configure availability alerts to notify the infrastructure team of any Azure service-level issues.
 We will also use metric-based alerts as appropriate to alert the infrastructure team when other problems arise, such as reaching the capacity limits of the services we're using.